 The only kind of sleepers on PSV are slumbering peacefully in beds or hammocks.

 Chauffered Mini Moke cars are the wheels of choice at this motor-free resort.

-From Union Island, it’s a 15-minute boat trip to Petit St Vincent and the hotel can arrange private transfers from US$35 return.
+From Union Island, it’s a 15-minute boat trip to Petit St Vincent and the hotel can arrange private transfers from US$50 return (per person).